Faculty (Catholic canon law)

-A faculties, in the canon law of the Roman Catholic Church, is an ecclesiastical right conferred on a subordinate, by a superior who enjoys jurisdiction in the external forum.
+A faculty, in the canon law of the Roman Catholic Church, is an ecclesiastical right conferred on a subordinate, by a superior who enjoys jurisdiction in the external forum.
 These rights then allow the subordinate to act, in the external or internal forum, validly or lawfully, or at least safely.

 Classification

 They may be classified by the object to which they relate: